EU ministers back deal with option to ban or approve GM crops

-Widely grown in the Americas and Asia, GM crops in Europe have divided opinion, with strong opposition in many countries, including France and Germany, while Britain favors them.
+Widely grown in the Americas and Asia, GM crops in Europe have divided opinion, with strong opposition in many countries, including France and Germany, while Britain favours them.

 Thursday’s compromise deal drew criticism from both opponents and supporters of growing GM food in Europe.